xbeat/Machine-Learning/README.md

 MagMax: An Introduction to Seamless Continual Learning

 MagMax is a novel approach to continual learning that leverages model merging techniques.
 It aims to address the challenge of catastrophic forgetting in neural networks by allowing models to learn new tasks without forgetting previously learned information.

+## Alternatives to Cluttered Bar Plots

+Why Bar Plots Can Be Problematic

+Bar plots, while popular, can become ineffective when dealing with large datasets or multiple categories.
+When visualizing data with numerous variables or time series, bar plots often result in cramped, overlapping bars that hinder data interpretation and analysis.

 ## Monkey Patching in Python Dynamically Extending Behavior